Why I Waited So Long to Become a Consultant

-The reason that I had a rough start is because I didn't understand the business side of consulting.
+I had a rough start is because I didn't understand the business side of consulting.
 I didn't know what I needed to do to succeed as a consultant.
 So I floundered.
 For months.

 Eventually, I figured it out.
 Through a lot of trial and error and asking seasoned consultants how they did it, I found the path to becoming a successful consultant.